AdobeDocs/campaign-standard.pt-BR/help/channels/using/personalizing-sms-messages.md

 ## Remetente SMS {#sms-sender}

 Você pode personalizar o nome do remetente do SMS.
-Para obter mais informações, consulte a seção de configuração [do](../../administration/using/configuring-sms-channel.md#configuring-sms-properties) SMS.
+For more on this, refer to the [SMS configuration](../../administration/using/configuring-sms-channel.md#configuring-sms-properties) section.